syh7/DnDwiki/src/main/resources/parsed/darninia/session 14 - on a whole nother plane.md

 + Dalynn is putting books from the floor back in the bookcases
 + [Wacomar](https://bookstack.hemels.me/books/Darninia/page/wacomar-illitris) looks through the flute-book, it mentions a few places, contains maps, pictures of vials, jewelry, the stiletto-rose and the flute, animals (including fairy-dragons)

-- [Faramar](https://bookstack.hemels.me/books/Darninia/page/faramar-illitris) + Fredrik move to the next room
+- [Faramar](https://bookstack.hemels.me/books/Darninia/page/faramar-illitris) + Frederik move to the next room
 - altar with candelabra, silverware etc
 - also a potion with flickering fluid
 - big wings on a stand